mum0n/autocatalysis/ecosystem_health_homeostasis.md

 When do alterations to the internal structures and functions of a system result in the breakdown of this homeostatic stability.

 At the organisational scale of cell organelles, cells, endocrine systems, organs and organisms, homeostasis is a well documented phenomenon (e.g., thermoregulation, ion-regulation, hormone regulation).
 However, at larger organisational scales (e.g., populations, communities, landscapes, ecosystems), more than a century of effort has resulted in only controversy and confusion.
+[In the following document, I try to formulate a coherent perspective upon it.
+I hope you find it useful.](media/homeostasis.pdf)

-Homeostasis and health and their connection to Onsager's principle is developed in this [paper on order and disorder principles](media/thermodynamics_onsager.pdf).
+Further, *homeostasis* the connection to Onsager's principle is developed in this [paper on order and disorder principles](media/thermodynamics_onsager.pdf).
 I will transcribe their contents here into a more digestible form when possible.

+### References

+Choi, J.S. and R.I.C.
+Hansell.
+2024.
+Onsager’s relations and Ecology. bioRxiv 2023.11.28.569100; doi: https://doi.org/10.1101/2023.11.28.569100